MobiusL/bASIC-FAQ/README.md

 (possibly with a lower maximum wattage each) in order to spread risk.
 This is _especially_ true with lower quality PSUs.

+Please be sure to use _quality_ PSUs and be sure not to stress them too hard to give yourself the lowest risk factor you can.
+It is reccomended you keep the wattage below 80% or so of the maximum rating on a PSU.
+This is more important than a PSU for gaming or a normal system as this PSU will be running *constantly*.